Explore

 The fastest path to accepting real money:

-- Create a Stripe account and complete verification
+1. Create a Stripe account and complete identity verification

-- Do one real transaction yourself before announcing
+5. Do one real transaction yourself before announcing it publicly

 Most founders are surprised at how fast this goes.
 For a focused MVP, a working payment integration is a day's work — sometimes less.